 As part of a phased approach to accommodate increasing flights and passengers, we are beginning the second phase of the “Safe Travels” program.

-In addition to protocols launched that include mandatory face coverings, social distancing, and enhanced cleaning protocols in our facilities, we are reopening airport concessions, the long-term parking lot, the alternate security checkpoint and other airport services based on passenger volume.
+In addition to protocols launched that include mandatory face coverings, social distancing, and enhanced cleaning protocols in our facilities, we are reopening airport concessions, the alternate security checkpoint and other airport services based on passenger volume.

 Pittsburgh-Themed Floor Markers

 Getting used to social distancing can be tough.
 So can visiting a new city.
 Here at PIT, we help passengers do both with Pittsburgh-themed social distancing floor markers.
 So whether you’re new to “the ‘Burgh” or returning home, these black and gold beauties are waiting for your arrival, keeping you healthy and safe.
 Safe Travels!

 Phase 2 details of the Safe Travels Program include:

 - Concessions – A number of airport shops and restaurants will reopen following a phased approach and in accordance with state health department guidelines and Airport Authority policies.
 (View the current list of open concessions here.)

 - Alternate Security Checkpoint – The alternate security checkpoint will be open limited hours (Sundays, Mondays, Thursdays, Fridays and Saturdays between the hours of 4:30 a.m. – 6:30 a.m.)
 Please note: these hours are subject to change.
 Additionally, an outdoor monitor showing TSA wait times has been installed just outside the entrance of the Alternate Security Checkpoint.

 - Global Entry Enrollment -The CBP Global Entry enrollment office is located on the third floor of PIT’s Landside Terminal.
 Read here for more information on Global Entry.

 - Reconfigured Seating – Furniture in gate areas, food courts and baggage claim has been removed or repositioned to encourage social distancing.

-You can learn more about these details, and see a video update on new procedures, in this week’s Blue Sky News.
+You can learn more about these details, and see a video update on new procedures, in Blue Sky News.